-FBI agents manipulated Flynn file, as Clapper urged ‘kill shot’: court filing
+FBI agents manipulated Flynn file, as Clapper allegedly urged ‘kill shot’: court filing

 “Since the beginning of their involvement, the defendant’s new counsel, have sought to get the charges dropped, professed their client’s actual innocence, and perpetuated conspiracy theories, all while stating that the defendant does not intend to withdraw his guilty plea,” they wrote.

-But Powell is also hammering the FBI and DOJ over media leaks surrounding the Flynn case as she raises concerns about the lead-up to his fateful interview, citing a text message from Strzok to Page in April 2017: “I had literally just gone to find this phone to tell you I want to talk to you about media leak strategy with DOJ before you go.”
+But Powell is also hammering the FBI and DOJ over media leaks, citing a text message from Strzok to Page in April 2017: “I had literally just gone to find this phone to tell you I want to talk to you about media leak strategy with DOJ before you go.”

 Powell also referenced a purported conversation between former Director of National Intelligence James Clapper and Washington Post reporter David Ignatius, claiming Clapper told the reporter “words to the effect of 'take the kill shot on Flynn,'” after he reportedly obtained the transcript of Flynn’s phone calls.

+A spokesman for Clapper, though, told Fox News that he "absolutely did not say those words to David Ignatius."

+Ignatius did not immediately respond to Fox News’ request for comment.

 Powell also claims that the official who leaked the transcripts of the calls to Ignatius was a Pentagon official who was Stefan Halper’s “handler.”

-Neither Clapper nor Ignatius immediately responded to Fox News’ request for comment.

 Halper, an American professor, has been widely reported as a confidential source for the FBI during the bureau’s original investigation into Russian meddling in the 2016 election.
 Halper, in 2016, contacted several members of the Trump campaign including former foreign policy adviser George Papadopoulos and former aides Carter Page and Sam Clovis.